 Cyber-attacks against such sectors can have disastrous implications such as environmental disaster or national security failure.

 While preparing to deliver a major software update to their client base, the ERP provider felt it prudent to have a Compromise Assessment carried out on their systems before pushing the new software update out to their clients.
 They wanted full visibility of any vulnerabilities within their network to ensure no malicious software was present and that no gaps existed that could be exploited by attackers.

 The ERP provider needed to know if there had been any previously undetected breaches on their network and so they chose GuardYoo to deliver a Compromise Assessment audit.

-As the GuardYoo solution gathers and analyses historical data that is already available, (does not involved deploying people or devices to monitor the network) it perfectly satisfied the ERP provider’s needs.
+As the GuardYoo solution gathers and analyses historical data that is already available, (does not involve deploying people or devices to monitor the network) it satisfied the ERP provider’s needs.

 As the ERP provider has a relatively small infrastructure but boasts a high level of IT automation, all Windows Log Files were gathered within 2 days and uploaded to the GuardYoo cloud.

 GuardYoo proprietary algorithms prepared the data for analysis and sent the results to the GuardYoo analytics engine.